MDMB-FUBINACA: Side effects

-There have been a large number of reported cases of deaths and hospitalizations in relation to this synthetic cannabinoid, mainly in Russia and Belarus.
+There have been a large number of reported cases of deaths and hospitalizations in relation to this chemical, mainly in Russia and Belarus.
 MDMB-FUBINACA was first reported in 2014 and quickly gained a reputation as the most deadly synthetic cannabinoid drug sold by 2015.
-Up to 700 hospitalisations and 25 deaths were initially linked to MDMB-FUBINACA in media and government reports, and subsequent testing confirmed that at least 1000 hospitalisations and 40 deaths had occurred as a consequence of intoxication by MDMB-FUBINACA as of March 2015.
+Up to 700 hospitalisations and 25 deaths were initially linked to MDMB-FUBINACA in media and government reports, and a subsequent published study confirmed that at least 1000 hospitalizations and 40 deaths had occurred as a consequence of intoxication by MDMB-FUBINACA as of March 2015.

 Legal status

 In the United States, MDMB-FUBINACA is a Schedule I controlled substance.

 As of October 2015, MDMB-FUBINACA is a controlled substance in Belarus, Russia, and China.

 In July 2021, it was included in Table II-A in the list of prohibited drugs of Portugal.